 * Ask everyone to write down ideas for each of the 7 issues between now and the next staff meeting

 * Review everyone’s first draft privately or as a group in your next staff meeting

 Everyone in your business must be involved in growing revenue or controlling expenses.
 They must see their role in that part of the business.
 And YOU — the business owner — must keep that discussion alive and dynamic.

 Again, I don’t pretend to be a “guru” … I just see what works, and I pass it on.

 I’m grateful for our partnership, and for your referrals.

-Feel very free to forward this article to a Woodland Park & Colorado Springs business associate or client you know who could benefit from our assistance — or simply send them our way?
-While these particular articles usually relate to business strategy, as you know, we specialize in tax preparation and planning for Woodland Park & Colorado Springs families and business owners.
+Feel very free to forward this article to a Pikes Peak Area business associate or client you know who could benefit from our assistance — or simply send them our way?
+While these particular articles usually relate to business strategy, as you know, we specialize in tax preparation and planning for Pikes Peak Area families and business owners.
 And we always make room for referrals from trusted sources like you.